Modbus Simulator Review

 mbpoll

 mbpoll is an open source (GPL-3) cross-platform command-line utility based on libmodbus (see Libraries).
 It supports Modbus RTU and TCP and is available in many (most?)
-Linux distributions. mbpoll conveniently uses similar output syntax and command options as proconX modpoll, I use mbpoll on a Linux Mint test computer and the two are essentially interchangeable.
-Unfortunately, although mbpoll claims to be multiplatform, I haven’t found a pre-built Windows binary and building from source for Windows seems problematic (please comment if you disagree).
+Linux distributions. mbpoll conveniently uses similar output syntax and command options as modpoll, I use mbpoll on a Linux Mint test computer and the two are essentially interchangeable.
+Unfortunately, although mbpoll claims to be multiplatform, I haven’t found a pre-built Windows binary and have found building from source on Windows to be problematic (if you are building mbpoll on Windows, please submit a comment explaining your procedure).

 QModMaster